eyadsd/hellaswag_in_magyar/README.md

 HellaSwag: Can a Machine _Really_ Finish Your Sentence?

+## Contributing Guidelines
+This project is a work in progress, and we rely on the contributions of individuals to improve the quality and coverage of the translated dataset.
+If you're fluent in both Hungarian and English, we welcome your assistance in reviewing and refining the translations.
+Here's how you can contribute:

+1. **Review Translations:** Check the accuracy and fluency of the translated dataset files.
+If you notice any errors or inconsistencies, please submit corrections.

+2. **Add New Translations:** If you encounter untranslated or partially translated sections, you can contribute by providing translations for those segments.

+3. **Validate Translations:** Help validate the translations by testing the dataset in NLP tasks and providing feedback on its usability and effectiveness.

+4. **Provide Feedback:** Share your thoughts, suggestions, and ideas for improving the project.
+Your feedback is valuable in guiding the development and direction of the translation effort.

 This repo contains code and data for HellaSwag.
 If you like this paper, please cite us:

 ```